-Character sketch of Santiago: The Hero of Old Man and the Sea
+Character Analysis of Santiago: The Hero of the Novel

 A fishermen’s reputation depends on his luck and how many fish he can catch.
 The old man is considered a stroke of bad luck in the community when it comes to fishing.
 He used to teach fishing to a boy who had been with him from a young age.
 Now his parents have sent him to learn from other fishermen because of Santiago’s bad luck.
 But, what sets Santiago apart from every regular fisherman is that he is dedicated to his profession on a spiritual level.
 Mostly fishermen join it to earn money but he takes it as nature’s course, which has to happen.